19hours/sg-statutes/Acts/Industrial Relations Act.md

 (4) Subject to subsection (5) —

-(a) 7 of the members of the employer panel shall be persons nominated in reply to an invitation by the Minister under subsection (3) and 3 of the members of that panel shall be persons nominated by the Minister for Finance as nominees of the Government as an employer; and
+(a) at least 7 of the members of the employer panel shall be persons nominated in reply to an invitation by the Minister under subsection (3) and at least 3 of the members of that panel shall be persons nominated by the Minister charged with the responsibility for human resource management in the Civil Service as nominees of the Government as an employer; and

+[Act 1 of 2015 wef 01/04/2015]

 (b) the members of the employee panel shall be persons nominated in reply to an invitation by the Minister under subsection (3).

-(5) Where the Minister has invited nominations for inclusion in a panel from such trade unions of employers or employees as in the circumstances he considers appropriate and no suitable person is nominated or the number of suitable persons nominated is less than the number which is required to be appointed in order that all vacancies in that panel may be filled, the Minister may, after filling as many vacancies as he is able to do by the appointment of suitable persons nominated in accordance with this section, appoint persons who have not been so nominated to fill the vacancies unfilled or remaining unfilled.
+(5) Where the Minister has invited nominations for inclusion in a panel from such trade unions of employers or employees as in the circumstances he considers appropriate and no suitable person is nominated or the number of suitable persons nominated is less than the maximum number which is required to be appointed in order that all vacancies in that panel may be filled, the Minister may, after filling as many vacancies as he is able to do by the appointment of suitable persons nominated in accordance with this section, appoint persons who have not been so nominated.

+[Act 1 of 2015 wef 01/04/2015]

 (6) For the purposes of subsection (5), a person shall be deemed to be a suitable person for appointment to a panel if he is eligible in accordance with section 7 and is in the opinion of the Minister a fit and proper person to be selected to be a member of the Court.